 When a commercial tenant fills out their 1099-MISC to report rental payments to the IRS at tax time, they’ll need their landlord’s pertinent information to ensure that the IRS knows to whom the tenant is submitting their rental payments and to assess that individual’s or business’s tax liability.

 It’s not common for residential tenants to fill out a 1099 to report rents.
-However, if you are a business tenant, the IRS has some guidelines you can learn about here.
+However, if you are a business tenant, you can learn the IRS guidelines.

 Additional Reasoning